Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/index.md

 * *Dependency injection / services*
 * *All lifecycle methods*

-You can even lazy-load components only when they appear in the content, allowing for much smaller bundle sizes.
+You can even lazy-load components only when they appear in the content to minimize the initial bundle size.

 For more details about all of these topics, see the following sections.

 ## What this library doesn't do

-Please note that this library does not aim to be a full Angular template parser.
-It merely looks for all registered hooks and replaces them with their corresponding Angular components, nothing more.
+Please note that this library does not aim to be a full Angular template compiler.
+It implements its own parsing logic that specifically looks for registered hooks and replaces them with their corresponding Angular components - nothing more.

 This means that other special Angular template syntax (such as *ngIf, *ngFor or other directives) **will not work**.

-However, in terms of loading components, it allows for a lot more flexibility and possibilities than Vanilla Angular itself, such as allowing you to load them at runtime from normal strings or HTML trees, replace text patterns with components and more.
+However, in terms of loading components, it allows for a lot more flexibility and possibilities than Vanilla Angular itself, such as allowing you to load them at runtime from normal strings or HTML trees, replacing text patterns with components and more.